Kuyumiester/Terminal-based-RPG/README.md

 # Terminal-Based RPG

-This is a WIP RPG that you can play in a terminal emulator.

 This program is written in the Zig programming language.
 See this page for installing Zig: https://ziglang.org/learn/getting-started/#direct The code is compatible with Zig 0.13.